ghankerson/ghankerson.github.io/pages/sapiens/2-the-tree-of-knowledge.md

 This kind of fiction or social construct is not a lie.
 We all believe in these fictions which exist to us along side the physical world.
 They have become more powerful than the physical world itself.

+<PrevNext parent="Sapiens: A Brief History of Humankind" current="The Tree
+of Knowledge" prev={{ name: "An Animal of No Significance", href:
+"/sapiens/1-animal-of-no-significance"}} />